wp-plugins/ipu-chart/readme.txt

 = Usage =

-To display a bar chart inside a post or page add a div element with an id (that’s where the chart will be rendered) and enter the template configuration inside the [ip4] shortcode.
+To display a bar or line chart inside a post or page add a div element with an id (that’s where the chart will be rendered) and enter the template configuration inside the [ip4] shortcode.

 Data defined inside the document:
 <pre><code>